impact of recession on your business

-Defense Integrated Antenna Market
+Defense Integrated Antenna Market Report Scope & Overview:

-Defense Integrated Antenna Market was valued at USD 3.88 billion in 2022.
 COVID-19 has had an unprecedented and overwhelming global impact, with military antennas experiencing a negative demand shock across all areas throughout the epidemic.
-According to our calculations, the worldwide market will see a significant fall of -33.6 % in 2020.
-In the period 2023-2030, the market is expected to increase at a CAGR of 9.52 %, from USD 3.88 billion in 2022 to USD 8.04 billion in 2030.
-The abrupt increase in CAGR is due to the demand and expansion of this market, which will revert to pre-pandemic levels once the pandemic is gone.
+According to our calculations, the worldwide market will see a significant fall of -33.6 percent in 2020.
+In the period 2021-2028,The abrupt increase in CAGR is due to the demand and expansion of this market, which will revert to pre-pandemic levels once the pandemic is gone.

-Defense Integrated Antenna Market Revenue Graph
+Defense Integrated Antenna Market Revenue Analysis

 An antenna is a device that uses a transducer to convert radio frequency into alternating electricity.
 Antennas have been in high demand from countries such as the United States, China, and India for airborne, maritime, and ground military operations.
 Companies and the government are concentrating on aerial applications in order to provide technologically upgraded antennas to their military forces.